adapt-it/adapt-it-mobile/_pages/adapting.md

 Adapt It Mobile allows you to translate a single chapter at a time.
 The text is laid out with the source text just above the corresponding target text, and any markers just above the source text.
 As you add target text translations, Adapt It Mobile will remember the words and phrases you've used.
 If you come across a word or phrase you've translated before, Adapt It Mobile will suggest that same word or phrase.

-For a quick walkthrough of the controls on the Adaptation page, click on the More Actions menu button in the upper right hand side of the screen and click on the Help menu command.
+For a quick walkthrough of the controls on the Adaptation page, tap on the More Actions menu button in the upper right hand side of the screen and tap on the Help menu command.

    ![More Actions menu]({{ site.baseurl }}/assets/img/menu-130.png)

 ## To translate a word
-Click on the area just below the source word.
+Tap on the area just below the source word.
 You should see an edit box display (and the software keyboard open up if you don't have an external keyboard attached).
 Type in the equivalent word in the target language.

 ## To translate a phrase
 To create a translation for a phrase of text, you will need to select that text.
 There are a couple ways to do this: